 Greg Bray: Well, Jennifer, thank you so much for your time today and for sharing so much of your experience and insight has been terrific.
 We really appreciate it.

 Jennifer Cooper: Awesome.
 Well, thank you so much for having me.
-This is, this is fun and
+This is fun.

 Kevin Weitzel: and I'm Kevin Weitzel with Outhouse.
 Thank you.